High Asset Divorce and the Risk of Hidden Assets

 Community Property

 Anything of value that you and your spouse – or either of you separately – acquired during your marriage is considered community property, or marital property, and it is owned by both of you.
-In the event of divorce, these assets must be divided between the two of you fairly based on a range of factors like the following:
+In the event of divorce, these assets must be divided between the two of you fairly based on a range of factors:

 • The length of your marriage